HorizenLabs/zkVerify/zombienet-tests/README.md

 - Compile zkVerify (debug or release mode).
 - Run from within the `zombienet-tests` directory:
-- - `yarn install`
+  - `yarn install`
-- - `yarn test`
+  - `yarn test`

 This will copy `zkv-node` to the `zombienet-tests/bin` directory and will download the zombienet binary in the same directory.

-It will then execute all the end-to-end test (all the `.zndsl` file listed in `test_runner.sh`).
+It will then execute all the zombienet test (all the `.zndsl` file listed in `test_runner.sh`).

 ---

 ## Description

-This folder contains the `zkVerify` end-to-end tests written for the Polkadot zombienet testing framework.
+This folder contains the `zkVerify` tests written for the Polkadot zombienet testing framework.

-Each end-to-end test requires the following files:
+Each zombienet test requires the following files:

 - A network configuration specification file, in `.toml` format; these are stored in the `zombienet-tests/network_defs`.
 - The test description, written in zombienet DSL and stored in a `.zndsl` file.